 Following the guide's voice helps avoid outside distractions and combined with the focus on the extended exhale and release of tension allows the meditator to reach a deep meditative state very quickly.

 What is Happening

 The process slows respiration and pulse rate, lowers body temperature and blood pressure, releases anxiety and reduces pain.
 The effects of a co-meditation session can last hours or days and doesn't require a trained professional.
 It also allows the caregiver — family member or friend — to feel useful during the difficult period leading into death.

 An older woman being treated became terrified of an upcoming angiogram.
 She had once gone into cardiac arrest during a similar procedure.
 Co-meditation was used to calm the woman, and when she was in a deep meditative state, she visualized a problem-free test and full recovery.

-After the procedure, she, "What wonderful thing did you do for me?
+After the procedure, she said, "What wonderful thing did you do for me?
 I wasn't frightened at all."
 Another person who was dying, had terrifying nightmares that disturbed his sleep — he literally saw himself in the grave, hounded by demons.

 During cross-breathing she led him through a visualization where he went into the dream and towards a light where he was assured by the guide, would be safe.
 He slept, uninterrupted, for six hours.

 Dying In Peace

 In the last stages of dying, the lungs often fill up and the person dies of congestive heart failure.
 The meditation process induces a deep state of relaxation, slowing oxygen requirements.
 It is a way to die in peace, joy, harmony, and dignity, without drugs or euthanasia.
 It is a very loving gift to give someone.